 "You have no idea what you are doing!"
 Doctor Lochner protested.

-“Actually, I believe I can say the same about you, or at least that you refuse to accept that you might be doing more harm to Violet than she’s already suffered.
-Now, unless you have some legal power I don’t know about, I think this is the end of the conversation.
-And if you don’t have that power, then it’s up to Violet to decide what she wants to do, not you.
-If I were you, I wouldn’t make her choose between us, because I know who she’ll choose.”
+"Actually, I believe I can say the same about you, or at least that you refuse to accept that you might be doing more harm to Violet than she's already suffered.
+As I said, unless you have some legal power I don't know about, I think this is the end of the conversation.
+If you don't have that power, then it's up to Violet to decide what she wants to do, not you.
+If I were you, I wouldn't make her choose between us, because I know who she'll choose."

 "You're being irresponsible, Jonathan."